 Useful Library Databases for Faculty

-While the Library buys few books aimed at faculty, we do subscribe to two databases that have excellent resources:
+While the Library buys few books aimed at faculty, we do subscribe to databases that have excellent resources:

 ERIC - supported by the U.S. Department of Education and others.
 Content includes journal articles, research reports, curriculum and teaching guides, conference papers, dissertations and theses, and books dating back to 1966.